Welcome to our Reception learning page. We hope you enjoy finding out about our school day and what Reception looks like at Park.

 At Park we adhere to the Statutory Framework for the Early Years Foundation Stage.
 If you have any questions regarding our Early Years Provision, please speak to Mrs Ravi, our Reception Year Learning Leader.

-- Our fortnightly stay and learn sessions (please see reception notice board for more details)
+- Our stay and learn sessions (please see the reception class door for specific information)

 - Talking to your child about the learning they do at school